 In 2007 lactose free milk chocolate was added to the selection and still today Brunberg is the only manufacturer of lactose free milk chocolate in the Nordic countries.

 In the 2010’s the excise duties were increased twice and the consumption dropped temporarily, but it was soon back on the same level as before.

 A new Managing Director for Brunberg

 In 2011 Tom Brunberg retired after heading the company for about 15 years, but he continued to be close to the activities as Chairman of the Board.

 The old sweets factory at Raatihuoneenkatu was sold in 2011.
 It marked the end of an era and the beginning of a new one.

 In 2011 Katarina Enholm, born in Porvoo, was appointed Managing Director.

 As a child, Katarina Enholm had enjoyed the fragrancies and flavours of the factory shop.
 For 15 years she had worked in the ice cream business and now she moved on to another kind of delicacies, sweets.

 Even though the factory is no longer headed by a family member, the descendants of Lennart Brunberg take an active interest in the company.
 The children of Börje Brunberg, Tom Brunberg and Janne Brunberg, and the children of Ulla Somervalli, Martina Somervalli, Helena Somervalli and Camilla Somervalli-Aavarinne are members of the board.
 Helena Somervalli’s son Tom Somervalli is Chairman of the Board.
-Magnus Björklund and Mats Sjöström are also members of the board as well as Magnus Björklund.
+Also Börje Brunberg’s grandchild Mats Sjöström is a member of the board as well as Magnus Björklund.